-- Acts as a prebiotic, aka nourishing food for the beneficial bacteria that live in our digestive tract that vitamin K2 for us, support immune function, help us digest food, and more
+- Acts as a prebiotic, aka nourishing food for the beneficial bacteria that live in our digestive tracts and make vitamin K2 for us, support immune function, help us digest food, and more.

 The insoluble fiber is beneficial as well – it doesn’t dissolve in water and therefore travels through the digestive system intact, adding bulk that speeds up the processing and elimination of waste.

 As mentioned above, baobab is rich in soluble fiber that slows down how quickly we digest sugars and fats.
 Incorporating soluble fiber into our meals can support blood sugar balance while avoiding energy spikes and crashes.